Part 5: Division of Property, Assets, and Debts in an Oregon Divorce

 You or your spouse may own a home or other real estate that is titled in only one spouse’s name.
 This may be because the property was purchased that way, or because one spouse signed a quit-claim deed transferring ownership solely to the other spouse.
 Even if the property is titled in only one name, it may still be joint, marital property (if, for instance, marital funds are used for its upkeep).
 Even if it is truly separate, it will not necessarily stay with its owner.
 Separate real estate, like all other kinds of separate property, is still subject to division in a divorce in Oregon and possibly may be transferred to the other spouse.

 The Oregon divorce court may divide any increase in equity of your real estate, family businesses and other investments during your marriage.
 For instance, even if you purchased your home as separate property before you were married, the court could divide any increase in home equity that occurred during your marriage.
 Similarly, even if you began your business separately, the court could award your spouse half of the appreciation during your marriage.
 The Oregon divorce court can also divide premarital equity, just as it can divide other separate property, depending on the particular circumstances of your case.

 Bank Accounts And Trusts

-make sure to change title with the Department of Motor Vehicles and to inform your automobile insurance company.
+If your divorce property division will change the ownership of any vehicle, make sure to change title with the Department of Motor Vehicles and to inform your automobile insurance company.

 Retirement Benefits And Pensions